THE GEORGE F. BOYER MUSEUM

-Historical Society celebrated 43 years of preserving the history
+Historical Society has been preserving the history

 invaluable source of information and enjoyment for anyone who

-and memorabilia is truly amazing.
+back in time.
 From the resorts simple beginnings

 back to 1897 and photo albums that contain just about any memory